Learn from the experts

 |Saturday, August 29, 2020||1:30 p.m.-3:00 p.m.||Basic||The Real Lives of Parliamentarians and Their Clients||Esther Heller, PRP||You’ve read RONR, you’ve attended meetings, you’ve taken workshops, you’ve earned the credential.
 Your first meeting with a new client went in a totally unexpected direction.
 Now what?
 Through real examples, tempered with humor, we’ll figure that out together!|

-This workshop will go into features that are seldom used to maintain consistence throughout your presentation.
-We will discuss, review and demonstrate the use of; fonts, background colors, size of presentation slides, animation, positioning of objects on slides, etc.
+This workshop will go into features that are seldom used to maintain consistency throughout your presentation.
+We will discuss, review, and demonstrate the use of fonts, background colors, size of presentation slides, animation, positioning of objects on slides, etc.

 Participants are asked to bring their laptops with PowerPoint properly installed.
-We will use those laptop to create and present a few very simple presentations with the knowledge learned in this session.
+We will use those laptops to create and present a few very simple presentations with the knowledge learned in this session.

 |Saturday, August 29, 2020||1:30 p.m.-3:00 p.m.||Intermediate||Considering Seriatim||Craig Henry, PRP||The incidental motion to consider seriatim (or by paragraph) is used to separately open to debate and amendment the different parts of a report or long motion consisting of a series of resolutions, paragraphs, articles, or sections that are not totally separate questions.
 In this way, this motion is distinct from a division of the question, which is used to separate a motion into two distinct motions, each of which can stand independently if the other fails.|